Undecidability of the Spectral Gap (full version): Introduction

-can thus be specified by three Hermitian matrices: a $d\times d$ matrix $h_1$ and two $d^2\times d^2$ matrices $h_{\text{row}}$ and $h_{\text{col}}$, which describe the interactions between neighbouring sites within any row and column respectively.
+It is fully described for any system size $L$ by three Hermitian matrices: a $d\times d$ matrix $h_1$ and two $d^2\times d^2$ matrices $h_{\text{row}}$ and $h_{\text{col}}$, which define the interactions between neighbouring sites within any row and column respectively.
 Hence, it may alternatively be written as

-$\max\{\|h_{\text{row}}\|, \|h_{\text{col}}\|, \|h_1\|\}$ is called the local interaction strength of the Hamiltonian and can be normalised to be $1$.
+$\max\{\|h_{\text{row}}\|, \|h_{\text{col}}\|, \|h_1\|\}$ is called the \keyword{local interaction strength} of the Hamiltonian and can be normalised to be $1$.